jimbaker/hellowsgi/README.md

 Start by installing Jython 2.7.
 Unless you're running on Windows, the most recent beta 4 will work for you.
 Get it at the [Jython website][].
-You will want to bootstrap pip (this will be part of the Jython installer by the final release):
+You will want to bootstrap pip (this next step will be part of the Jython installer by the final release):

 ````bash